 Mosasaurs: These giant marine reptiles (up to 17-m in length) lived from about 90-65 MY ago.
 They appear to have been diversifying and undergoing a mass radiation shortly before the K/T event, with most of this occurring from 75-65 MY ago.
 They apparently went extinct abruptly at the K/T boundary.

-Rudistid bivalves: These are marine creatures that live on reefs.
+Rudistid bivalves: These were marine creatures that live on reefs.
 Their fossil remains are considered a proxy for tropical, shallow-marine ecosystems.
 Rudistids survived the end of Jurassic, late Aptian and Cenomanian-Turonian extinctions.
 At the end of the Cretaceous, they became extinct suddenly, but the demise of the reef systems occurred 1.5 - 3.0 million years before the K/T boundary.

 Ammonites: The abundance of ammonites (from K/T strata in Chile) declined gradually and disappear 5 meters below the K/T boundary.
 This suggests their disappearance was due to environmental changes in the late Cretaceous (the Maastrichtian).